 Residents of the Tri-Valley have long identified a need for paramedic services in the area.
-Both fire protection districts in the Tri-Valley have identified a need for paramedic service in the Tri-

-Valley in order to improve existing emergency medical services and to serve the increasing population in the area.
+Both fire protection districts in the Tri-Valley have identified a need for paramedic service in the Tri-Valley in order to improve existing emergency medical services and to serve the increasing population in the area.
 The County recognizes the need to respond to an increased need for emergency medical services in the Tri-Valley.
 The County paramedic program is in the process of updating its system along the Highway 395 corridor and has stated that their ability to offer immediate support or additional equipment to the Tri-Valley area is very limited.

-Mono County currently provides an ambulance and fuel for the district's use, under a Memorandum of Understanding (MOU).
-Under a separate MOU, the county subsidizes BLS response times and services in the Tri-Valley by providing financial support for emergency medical calls in the area.
+Under a Memorandum of Understanding (MOU), Mono County subsidizes BLS response times and services in the Tri-Valley by providing financial support for emergency medical calls in the area.
 The funds received from the county for calls in which district personnel provide BLS services and/or transportation may be used by the district as compensation for the volunteers who provided the services as an incentive to retain, train, and recruit volunteers with emergency medical skills and certification.